We Need To Stop Saying These Things To People With Down Syndrome

 Down Syndrome is a set of physical and mental traits usually caused by an extra 21st chromosome.
 While some have considered it a disorder in the past, it's really just another characteristic that varies within the human population.

 According to the video, one myth about people with Down Syndrome that needs to go is that they can't have relationships.
-"Kissing is my favorite pastime, I reckon," says one man with Down Syndrome.
-One woman describes herself as a romantic and another admits to crushing on Justin Bieber.
+"Kissing is my favourite pastime, I reckon," says one man with Down Syndrome.
+One woman describes herself as a romantic and another admits to having a crush on Justin Bieber.

 "It doesn't stop you from doing anything," another woman with Down Syndrome agrees.
 She also wants to debunk the term "Down Syndrome sufferer": "The only thing I suffer from is bad attitudes."